jkaivo/privexec/README.md

 Any syntax errors will result in failure.
 Privilege checking is performed so as to be most restrictive.
 In order from least to most:

-    `authorized` - The user is authorized to execute the associate command without further interaction.
+    `authorize` - The user is authorized to execute the associate command without further interaction.

     `authenticate` - The user must authenticate themself before the command